Exhaust ventilation system

 The importance of a ventilation system

 On average, we spend 90% of our time indoors, and the air quality inside is often poorer than it is outside.
-Counterintuitive as that sounds, this problem is quick to solve using an effective and reliable mechanical ventilation system.
+Counterintuitive as that sounds, the problem can be quickly solved by using an effective and reliable mechanical ventilation system.
 Your ventilation system extracts polluted, humid air and replaces it with fresh outdoor air to guarantee a healthy indoor climate, all year round.

 The benefits of an exhaust ventilation system